Read our 2016 Report Card for Benishek.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 2016.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Benishek is shown as a purple triangle. (analysis methodology)

-Benishek sponsors bills primarily in these issue areas:
+Benishek sponsored bills primarily in these issue areas:

 Armed Forces and National Security (33%) Native Americans (20%) Public Lands and Natural Resources (18%) Foreign Trade and International Finance (13%) Government Operations and Politics (13%) Health (5%)